baljinder78/Student_management_System/README.md

-loging in as admin, staff, Student and Number of students, Number of staff members, Checking result and attendence of students and adding new student ,new staff member then there is an option for signing up to register uers self to use those features
+loging in as admin, staff, Student and Number of students, Number of staff members, Checking result and attendence of students and adding new student ,new staff member then there is an option for signing up to register your self to use those features

 languages used:-
 1. Java(jdbc)